Mixed Seed Bark

 1 cup honey (or date syrup, or maple syrup)

-1 tablespoon vanilla extract (you can also use caramel or butterscotch extract)
+1 tablespoon pure vanilla extract (you can also use caramel or butterscotch extract)

-Measure all other ingredients in a bowl, and add the flax mixture.
-Mix thoroughly.
+Measure all ingredients into a bowl, and mix thoroughly.

-Spray a large rimmed cookie sheet generously with vegetable spray.
-Line the tray with foil and spray again generously with vegetable spray.
+Spray 2 large rimmed cookies sheets generously with vegetable spray.
+Line the trays with wax paper, and spray again generously with vegetable spray.

 Preheat the oven to 325*